nickbalestra/nickbalestra.github.io/_posts/2015-08-08-for-loops-the-bad-the-good-the-ugly.markdown

 }
 {% endhighlight %}

 For in is ugly, not because how it looks, it actually look quite cleaner then it's counter part for semicolon, although we can easily spot all the negative aspects we just encountered earlier, like lack of expressiveness and scope pollution.
-For in can be ugly-evil too as it will loop through prototypal properties as well.
+For in, can be ugly-evil too as it will loop through prototypal properties as well.
 This is ok if your intent is explicitly to loop trough the prototypal chain properties as well, but that's rarely the case.
 The underscore method allKeys does just that, as its name clearly communicate.

 {% highlight javascript linenos %}
 _.allKeys = function(object){